-- (2) Subsection (1) applies where the original purchased recording is no longer usable and what is transferred is a further copy used in its place. - (3) This section also applies on a subsequent transfer, with the substitution for references in subsection (1) to the purchaser of references to the subsequent transferor. - (4) This section does not apply in relation to a recording purchased before the commencement of this Act.
+(2) Subsection (1) applies where the original purchased recording is no longer usable and what is transferred is a further copy used in its place.

+(3) This section also applies on a subsequent transfer, with the substitution for references in subsection (1) to the purchaser of references to the subsequent transferor.

+(4) This section does not apply in relation to a recording purchased before the 14th August, 1998.